-The flat PIT rate of 18% is imposed on both active income (e.g., employment, benefits in kind) and passive income (e.g., interest, royalties, investment income) for residents and non-residents.
+The flat PIT rate of 18% is imposed on both active income (e.g. employment, benefits in kind) and passive income (e.g. interest, royalties, investment income) for residents and non-residents.

-Tax residents of Ukraine pay PIT on their worldwide income.
-Non-residents pay PIT on their Ukrainian source income.
+Ukraine tax residents pay PIT on their worldwide income.
+Non-residents pay PIT on their Ukrainian sourced income.

 Dividends are subject to 9% PIT, except for dividends distributed by Ukrainian CIT payers, which are subject to 5% PIT.
 For the specific types of passive income, the tax rates of 5% and 0% may apply.